estuary/flow/site/docs/reference/Connectors/materialization-connectors/google-cloud-sql-mysql.md

 ### Setup

-You must configure your database to allow connections from Estuary.
-The recommended method is to whitelist Estuary Flow's IP address.
+1. Allow connections between the database and Estuary Flow.
+There are two ways to do this: by granting direct access to Flow's IP or by creating an SSH tunnel.

+   1. To allow direct access:
-* **Google Cloud SQL**: [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add `34.121.207.128` as an authorized IP address.
-See the instructions below to use SSH Tunneling instead of enabling public access.
+       * [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add `34.121.207.128` as an authorized IP address.

-Alternatively, you can allow secure connections via SSH tunneling.
-To do so:
+   2. To allow secure connections via SSH tunneling:

-1. Refer to the [guide](../../../../guides/connect-network/) to configure an SSH server on the Google Cloud Platform.
+       * Follow the guide to [configure an SSH server for tunneling](../../../../guides/connect-network/)
+       * When you configure your connector as described in the [configuration](#configuration) section above, including the additional `networkTunnel` configuration to enable the SSH tunnel.
+See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks) for additional details and a sample.

 2. Configure your connector as described in the [configuration](#configuration) section above, with the additional of the `networkTunnel` stanza to enable the SSH tunnel, if using.